Disney Wonder Review

 Suites: Suites are truly expansive, with master bedrooms separated from the living areas for privacy.
-All suites have walk-in closets, a dining table and chairs, a wet bar, a VCR, and a large balcony.
+All suites have walk-in closets, a dining table and chairs, a wet bar, a DVD player, and a large balcony.

 Amenities: Though not luxurious, Disney cabins are comfortably furnished.
 Each has a flat-screen TV, a small refrigerator, a personal safe, and a hair dryer; bathrobes are provided for use during the cruise in the top-category staterooms.
 All suites have concierge service.

 This is our first cruise to the Mediterranean/Aegean Sea.
 Read more

 We are soon to go on a Mediterranean cruise with Celebrity.
 Read more